Understanding Writing Prompts

 Analyzing the Writing Prompt

-While writing well depends on many skills that take time to develop, one skill can be taught fairly quickly: How to understand a writing prompt.
-Yet isn’t understanding writing prompts simply a matter of reading comprehension?
-No. All too often, good students receive a poor writing grade because they misunderstood the essay writing prompt.
-In order to successfully respond to a writing prompt, students must learn to analyze the prompt as a critical part of the writing process.
+While writing well depends on many skills that take time to develop, one skill can be taught fairly quickly: how to understand a writing prompt.
+Do you think that making sense of them is simply a matter of reading comprehension?
+Actually, all too often, good students receive a poor writing grade because they misunderstood the essay writing prompt.
+In order to successfully respond, students must learn to analyze the prompt before responding to it.

 Questions to Ask

 By asking and answering these questions, students can jump-start their essay outline and formulate their thesis.
 A good way to begin is to write a one-sentence response to each question.
 When students study the writing prompt closely and use it as the basis for prewriting, they’ll be on their way to writing an essay that fully addresses the goals prompt.
 This is wonderful practice for any type of long-form writing, as well.

-Teachers also use writing prompts to help students prepare for standardized tests.
-Writing prompts are found on all standardized tests, from state writing assessments to national tests like ACT and SAT.
-Always age-appropriate, writing prompts on standardized tests often focus on contemporary social issues.
+Teachers also use prompts to help students prepare for standardized tests.
+They are found on all standardized tests, from state writing assessments to national tests like ACT and SAT.
+Age-appropriate writing prompts on standardized tests often focus on contemporary social issues.
 Keeping up with current events is good preparation, as is participating in discussion groups and reading both fiction and nonfiction books.

 Time4Writing Builds Fundamental Skills

 At Time4Writing, we focus on teaching the fundamental skills required for good writing.
 Each student is paired with a certified teacher for one-on-one instruction.
 Our teachers draw from their classroom experience to help their students with all the nuts and bolts of building good essays, beginning with understanding the writing prompt.
-There is a free flow of “conversation” via the Internet, and students thrive under the individual attention to their writing.
+There is a free flow of conversation between students and the teacher, helping students thrive with individualized attention to their writing.
 Writing becomes something they enjoy, instead of a chore.
-Learn more about our unique online writing programs for elementary, middle school, and high school students.
+Learn more about how Time4Writing’s certified teacher-led program works for homeschool, afterschool practice, or summer skill-building.